pingswept/micropropro/content/notes/choosing-microcontrollers.md

 Espressif makes the ESP8266 and ESP32 series, which are frightenly cheap and popular among hobbyists.

 Nordic makes the nRF52 series of Cortex M4 microcontrollers, which have embedded Bluetooth modules.
-They're probably the cheapest way to mess around with Bluetooth Digikey sells their demo board as 1490-1073-ND for $10.00.
+They're probably the cheapest way to mess around with Bluetooth.
+Digikey sells their demo board as 1490-1073-ND for $10.00.

+## Peripherals

+Next, you can narrow your search down by what peripherals you need.
+Peripherals are hardware modules that are built into the chips.
+Examples include:
+* UART
+* SPI
+* I2C
+* PWM
+* A/D
+* DAC
+* CAN
+* USB
+* BLE
+* Wifi

+Obviously, if you need 3 UARTs, 2 I2C ports, and a USB controller built-in, that narrows down your choices substantially.

+## 8-bit vs 32-bit

+Microcontrollers consume data and instructions in either 8 bit or 32 bit chunks.
+(There are also lots of weird microcontrollers, like the irritatingly named PIC16 series, which uses a 14-bit address bus, or others that use 16 or 24 bits.)

+Fortunately, this choice is getting easier every day as the price of 32-bit parts is dropping rapidly.
+Right now, for a given clock speed, 8-bit devices are slower, but cheaper, while 32-bit devices are faster, but more expensive.
+Soon, 32-bit devices may be both cheaper and faster.
+Unless you are designing a high-volume product where price is crucial, you should lean toward a 32-bit part.